simon-duchastel/habit-tracker/README.md

-# habit-tracker
+# Habit Tracker

-A habit tracking application to motivate you to perform your daily habit
+This is a habit tracking application for logging and encouraging daily habits.